NeuroDesk/neurodesk.github.io/content/en/tutorials/electrophysiology/fieldtrip.md

 ---

 Please note that this container uses a compiled version of FieldTrip to run scripts (without needing a Matlab license).
-Code development is not currently supported within the container and needs to be carried out separatedly in Matlab.
+Code development is not currently supported within the container and needs to be carried out separately in Matlab.
 <br/>

 ## Getting started